omni-axa/Item-Upgrade/c2/readme-itemupgrades.txt

 	  +5)
 	* Smiths no longer take Poisoned Throwing Daggers when doing Haer'Dalis' upgrade
-Version 38a: (Revised component fixbashing)
+Version 39: (Revised component fixbashing and translates)
 	* Fixed NVLORs in recipes for Girdle of Glory, Teleomortis +4, Gloves of the Master Thief, Quietus +4, Inevitable Entropy & Creeping Chaos, Ring of Elemental Mastery, Sorcerian Ring and Enhanced Robe of the Good/Neutral/Evil